ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 ## [[todo]]

 * Figure and Table numbering? --> rather not.
-* figure caption in separate column with font facing upwards (90% rotated)?
 * Features: continuous, not categorical (!) -- in data prep slide!
 * References: Accessed at?
 * Link to github repo (full analysis, notebook synopsis)
 * move stuff to css file and bibtex file
 * make pdf and link it into presentation
+* remove NA from table: either use "--", or calculate values
+* make text bold in all slides

 ## Abstract

-This piece of work investigates to what extent and how weather and time of day influence bike rentals in a public bike sharing system in Montreal.
+This piece of work investigates **to what extent** and **how weather and time of day influence bike rentals** in a public bike sharing system in Montreal.
 Public data obtained from the Canadian government’s past weather and climate service as well as bike sharing data available from kaggle are analyzed via a simple baseline model (moving average) and a more complex